Rina Schenfeld: Biography

 Born in Tel Aviv in 1938, Schenfeld began studying classical ballet at the age of 12.
-After seeing a performance by world-famous dancer Martha Graham, she switched to modern dance.
-She studied dance at the Juilliard School in New York.
+After seeing a performance by the world-famous dancer Martha Graham, she switched to modern dance, later studying dance at the Juilliard School in New York.
 She danced in Israel with the Lyric Theater of Anna Sokolow, and in the United States, where she worked with Graham and other leading choreographers.

 In 1964, Graham and Baroness Batsheva De Rothschild founded Batsheva, and chose Schenfeld as prima ballerina and choreographer.
 Schenfeld led the corps to worldwide fame, with works by renowned international choreographers as well as her own creations.

 In 1978 Schenfeld left Batsheva to found the Rina Schenfeld Dance Theater.
 She taught a generation of Israeli dancers, and created an eclectic style that incorporated elements of dance theater, Bauhaus, modern and classical.
 One original element in her choreography is the use of physical objects in the dance.
-"Her use of objects guides the imagination to places beyond the dance," writes a reviewer in Dance Life.
+"Her use of objects guides the imagination to places beyond the dance," wrote a reviewer in Dance Life.
 "The objects lead to a unique experience and deepen the sense of motion."